Finally, Flexbox

 Flex added support for intuitive gap properties, which fix this problem—by applying spacing only

-gap are really Item (Child) Properties
+Item (Child) Properties

 Flexbox is display: flex; on an element, there are also some individual override properties that can be given to its children,